-Strickland was born on September 25, 1962 in Seoul, South Korea, the only child of Willie and Inmin Kim Strickland.
-When Marilyn was a year-and-a-half old, Army Spec/5 Willie Strickland was transferred to Fort Lee, Virginia where Inmin Kim experienced for the first time the harsh reality of the segregatedSouth.
-The family was later stationed in Alaska and, after Willie retired from the service, settled in Tacoma in 1967.
-They chose the city partly because Willie Strickland was stationed at nearby Fort Lewis during World War II.
+Strickland was born on September 25, 1962, in Seoul, South Korea, the only child of Willie and Inmin Kim Strickland.
+When Marilyn was a year old, Army Spec/5 Willie Strickland was transferred to Fort Lee, Virginia where Inmin Kim experienced for the first time the harsh reality of the segregated South.
+The family was later stationed in Alaska, and after Willie retired from the service, they settled in Tacoma in 1967.
+They chose the city partly because Willie Strickland had been stationed at nearby Fort Lewis during World War II.

-Two years later in 2009, she entered the race for Tacoma Mayor and bested a well-known candidate, architect Jim Merritt.
+Two years later in 2009, she entered the race for Tacoma mayor and bested a well-known candidate, architect Jim Merritt.
 It was a close election with the outcome determined by the votes that came from her South Tacoma neighborhood.
 At age 47, Strickland was elected the 38th mayor of Tacoma.

-Mayor Strickland decided early in her tenure that Tacoma needed to position itself on the regional, national and international stage to promote private investment.
+Mayor Strickland decided early in her tenure that Tacoma needed to position itself on the regional, national, and international stage to promote private investment.
 As a result, she traveled extensively in East Asia to encourage successful business deals leading to hundreds of millions of dollars in economic development projects in Tacoma.

 Because of her success in bringing investment and jobs to her city, Strickland was elected to her second term unopposed.
 This was only the second election in Tacoma’s history where the mayor ran unopposed.
-In 2015, her many Asian trips truly paid off when she convinced Xi Jinping, the President of China, to visit Tacoma in 2015.
+In 2015, her many Asian trips paid off when she convinced Xi Jinping, the President of China, to visit Tacoma in 2015.
 Mayor Strickland hosted the Chinese leader in a ceremony at Tacoma’s Lincoln High School that was viewed on 375 million television sets in China courtesy of CCTV, the Chinese state TV network.

 Mayor Strickland, who was prohibited by city charter from running for a third term, left office in 2017.
 Her accomplishments — in addition to increased investment in and international trade for the city — include a 30 percent increase in local high school graduation rates and the passage of her two successful $325 million-dollar transportation revenue ballot propositions, which created the largest city street infrastructure improvement program in 41 years.